jcolomb/gintonic-blog/text/survey_analysis_report2.md

 Working on the laboratory level is more complex.
 If one wants to have cross-folder organization locally, one can work with "alias folders", where the user can create shortcuts to specific folders using a different organization.
 The data exists only once and there is no issues of synchronization.

 The expected use case is different though, and we expect some users to have certain files organized by projects and other users having the same files organised by file type.
 This requires to share sub-folders independently and set the different instance of these sub-folders to be linked together.
 This is pretty complex to set up using common cloud technology (dropbox-like) that cannot be easily automated.
-As explained below, the open source GIN-tonic tool allows to set it up automatically, using the git submodule technology.
+As explained below, the open source GIN-Tonic tool allows to set it up automatically, using the git submodule technology.

-## GIN-tonic implementation
+## GIN-Tonic implementation

 GIN is the G-Node infrastructure.
 It is based on gogs, git and git annex technologies and